-Explores the world of mobile application development with focus on needs of engineers.
-Centered on Apple environment, with the development environment being on OS X and the target environment being an iOS device- iPad, iPhone, iPod Touch or Apple Watch.
-Real world context focused on the common programming patterns for engineers in academia or business-standalone apps, apps connected to other systems, apps connected to the cloud.
-Covers fundamentals essential to understanding all aspects of app development.
-Taught in a team environment.
-Students required to present their project proposals and deliver an app as a final project.
-Prerequisite: CompSci 307D or CompSci 308 or ECE 651.
+Explores mobile application development in the Apple Development Environment.
+Uses core software engineering pillars of Swift, Xcode, iOS & Xcode Cloud to learn how to create apps for Apple products.
+Focuses on iOS/iPhone, but Xcode also allows for exploration into the VisionPro, the Apple Watch, the iPad, and Apple TV.
+Real world context focused on common programming patterns for engineers in academia or business - standalone apps, apps connected to other systems, apps connected to the cloud.
+Covers software engineering fundamentals essential to understanding all aspects of app development.
+Each team will deliver a fully functioning app.
+Recommended prerequisite: CompSci 307D or CompSci 308 or ECE 651.